hotosm/osm-merge/docs/highways.md

 into GeoJson with OSM tagging schema.
 The topographical data is especially useful for conflation, since the name and reference number match the paper or GeoPDF maps many people use.

+I found a few problems processing the ShapeFiles due to font encoding issues, and also with converting directly to GeoJson.
+I do this as a two step process, first make a unified ShapeFile from all the other ShapeFiles, and then convert it to GeoJson, which seems to work best.

+	ogrmerge.py -nln highways -single -o highways.shp VECTOR_*/Shape/Trans_Road*.shp -lco ENCODING=""
+	ogr2ogr highways.geojson highways.shp

 ## Conflation